 Clean the entire space before you even think about organizing anything.
 If you have a shelving unit, wipe down all the shelves and the corners of the shelves.
 Vacuum close colors and wipe down pull-out drawers.
 Because who wants to put things away into a dirty shelving area?!

 Step Two: Grouping And Sorting

-Once the storage area is clean, we can focus on sorting and grouping out craft supplies.
-I always recommend grouping like-items together.
+Once the storage area is clean, we can focus on sorting and grouping our craft supplies.
+I always recommend grouping like items together.
 For example, all my stamps, stamp pads, and stamp trays would be piled together.
 All my needlepoint materials would be piled together.
 My colored pencils, chalk, markers, drawing pencils would be piled together.
 All my supplies for my Silhouette Cameo would be piled together.
 Knitting supplies would be grouped together.
 My scrapbook paper would be stacked together.

 As I am going through all my crafting supplies, I also look to see if I have double of something.
-I also look to see if I have things that I haven’t used in a while, materials that I no longer like or broken/ruined/torn supplies.
-I will either donate my excess crafting supplies to a local donation center or I will throw away my supplies if they are no longer in good condition.
+I look to see if I have things that I haven’t used in a while, materials that I no longer like, or broken/ruined/torn supplies.
+I will either donate my excess crafting supplies to a local donation center or I will throw away supplies that are no longer in good condition.

 Step Three: Bins And Containers

 Now, we get to focus on finding the perfect container and bins to hold your crafting supplies.
 My biggest suggestion when it comes to finding a bin or container to store crafting supplies is to find a bin that perfectly fits all the supplies you have right now.

 Do not use a bin that is too small.
 Your supplies will never fit in that one bin, so you’ll start to lose things and get disorganized again.